Passive Market Impact: A Point Process Approach: Proof of Theorem

 \subsection{Outline of the proof}

-The main idea of the proof is to use the fact that although Hawkes processes are not Markovian, we can lift it and see it as a Markov process in a bigger state space \cite{cuchiero2019markovian, cuchiero2020generalized}.
+The main idea of the proof is to use the fact that although a Hawkes process is not Markovian, since it depends on the entire history of arrivals, we can lift it and see it as a Markov process in a bigger state space, see Cuchiero and Teichmann \cite{cuchiero2019markovian,cuchiero2020generalized}.
 More precisely, we have the following result. \begin{lemma} Let $N$ be a Hawkes process with baseline $\mu$ and self-exciting kernel $\varphi$ and we write $\calF_t$ the natural filtration of the Hawkes process.
-For $t \geq 0$, the distribution of $(N_{s+t})_{s\geq 0}$ given $\calF_t$ is the same as $N_t + \wt N + \wh N$, where $\wt N$ and $\wh N$ have the following properties \begin{enumerate} \item $\wt N$ and $\wh N$ are two independent processes, \item $\wt N$ is independent of $\calF_t$ and is a Hawkes process with the same distribution as $N$, \item Conditionally to $\calF_t$, $\wh N$ is a Hawkes process with self-exciting kernel $\varphi$ and time-varying baseline
+For $t \geq 0$, the distribution of $(N_{s+t})_{s\geq 0}$ given $\calF_t$ is the same as $N_t + \wt N + \wh N$, where $\wt N$ and $\wh N$ have the following properties \begin{enumerate} \item $\wt N$ and $\wh N$ are two independent processes, \item $\wt N$ is independent of $\calF_t$ and is a Hawkes process with the same distribution as $N$, \item Conditionally on $\calF_t$, $\wh N$ is a Hawkes process with self-exciting kernel $\varphi$ and time-varying baseline

 \end{enumerate} \end{lemma}